Italy to tighten COVID curbs, but holds back from lockdown | Health

 Italy to tighten COVID curbs, but holds back from lockdown

-Italy will tighten COVID restrictions but is holding back from re-introducing a nationwide lockdown, Prime Minister Giuseppe Conte said on Monday as infections, hospital admissions and deaths surge.
-Conte told parliament tougher measures, including curbing travel between the worst-hit regions and a nighttime curfew, were now needed given the resurgence of the virus.
+Italy will tighten COVID restrictions but is holding back from re-introducing a nationwide lockdown, Prime Minister Giuseppe Conte said on Monday, seeking to respond to a surge infections, hospital admissions and deaths.
+Conte told parliament tougher measures, including limiting travel between the worst-hit regions and a nighttime curfew, were now needed given the "second wave" resurgence of the virus.

-Italy's daily tally of infections has increased 10-fold over the last month and hovered around 30,000 in the last few days, while hospital admissions, intensive care occupancy and deaths have also risen steeply.
+Italy's daily tally of infections has increased 10-fold over the last month, setting a record of almost 32,000 on Saturday, while intensive care occupancy has also risen sharply.
 "Despite our efforts ... the evolution of the epidemic in the last few days is very worrying," Conte said, warning that intensive care units would be overwhelmed in 15 of Italy's 20 regions by next month unless tougher action was taken.

+"We must intervene with more stringent measures," he told lawmakers, saying the country would be divided into three areas depending on the risk level, with certain places facing tighter restrictions than others.
+Risk levels would be set according to a set of 21 parameters including the number of people with symptoms, infection rates and availability of hospital beds, Conte said.

+Intensive care patients rose above 2,000 on Monday, the health ministry reported, more than when Italy went into full nationwide lockdown during its first wave in the spring.
+Some 22,253 new infections were registered over the last 24 hours, down from almost 30,000 the day before, reflecting a steep drop in the number of swabs conducted.
+Cases normally drop on Mondays, and the ratio of positive tests to total tests remained stable.

 He also announced a nationwide night curfew but did not say when it would take effect.
 Gyms, cinemas and theatres are already shut all over Italy, bars and restaurants must close at 6 p.m., people must not host more than six guests in their homes and masks are obligatory outdoors and in public buildings.

 Conte said he knew what damage the new curbs would cause to business activity just as it was recovering from Italy's first lockdown between March and May, but safeguarding health was the only way to help the economy in the medium term.
-"The more effective we are in reducing contagion, the faster we will be able to ease restriction and avoid an unsustainable deterioration of our economic and social fabric," he said.
-(Additional reporting and writing by Crispian Balmer; Editing by Nick Macfie)
+"The more effective we are in reducing contagion, the faster we will be able to ease restrictions and avoid an unsustainable deterioration of our economic and social fabric," he said.

 - READ MORE ON: